Self-fulfilling prophecy: Applications

 Examples abound in studies of cognitive dissonance theory and the related self-perception theory; people will often change their attitudes to come into line with what they profess publicly.

-Teacher expectations influence student academic performance.

-In the United States, the concept was broadly and consistently applied in the field of public education reform, following the "War on Poverty".
+In the United States, the concept was broadly and consistently applied in the field of public education reform, following the "war on poverty", as teacher expectations have been shown to influence student academic performance.
 Theodore Brameld noted: "In simplest terms, education already projects and thereby reinforces whatever habits of personal and cultural life are considered to be acceptable and dominant."
-The effects of teacher attitudes, beliefs, and values, affecting their expectations have been tested repeatedly.
-Students may study more if they had a positive experience with their teacher.
-Female students may perform worse if they expect their male instructor is sexist.
+The effects of teacher attitudes, beliefs, and values, affecting their expectations have been tested repeatedly, most notably in the Pygmalion in the Classroom study, where teachers were told arbitrarily that random students were likely to show significant intellectual growth.
+As a result, those random students actually ended the year with significantly greater improvement when given another IQ test.
+Though the changes may be subconscious, teachers who have higher expectations typically give "more time to answer questions, more specific feedback, and more approval".
+Likewise, students who have positive experiences with their teachers may study more.
+Academic self-fulfilling prophecies can be negative, however: one study indicated that female students may perform worse if they expect their male instructor to be sexist.

 The phenomenon of the "inevitability of war" is a self-fulfilling prophecy that has received considerable study.

 Fear of failure leads to deterioration of results, even if the person is objectively able to adequately cope with the problem.
 For example, fear of falling leads to more falls among older people.

-Americans of Chinese and Japanese origin are more likely to die of a heart attack on the 4th of each month.
-This is because number 4 is "unlucky" in these cultures.
-The pronunciation of "4" and "death" is very similar in Chinese.
+Americans of Chinese and Japanese origin are more likely to die of a heart attack on the 4th of each month, due to the number four being considered unlucky and a portent of death.

+Moore's law predicting that the number of transistors in an integrated circuit (IC) doubles about every two years is often considered as a self-fulfilling prophecy.